apache/kafka/tests/README.md

         $ cd kafka/tests
         $ ducktape kafkatest/tests

+* Update Worker VM

+If you change code in a branch on your driver VM, you need to update your worker VM to pick up this change:

+        $ ./gradlew systemTestLibs
+        $ vagrant rsync

 * To halt your workers without destroying persistent state, run `vagrant halt`.
 Run `vagrant destroy -f` to destroy all traces of your workers.

 Unit Tests